What is the Average Payout for a Dog Bite?

 Criminal Penalties

-In some cases, criminal penalties could occur.
+In some cases, criminal penalties may be imposed.
 One 2002 California dog attack case led to two lawyers being charged and convicted on murder-related charges after their Presa Canario dogs killed a neighbor.

 Statute Of Limitations

-If you are filing a California personal injury lawsuit after a dog bite, California Code of Civil Procedure 340 stipulates that you have two years from the date of the incident to do so.
-There are a few exceptions to this, but seasoned injury lawyers will advise you to file a claim as soon as possible to avoid losing your right to compensation.
+If you are filing a California personal injury lawsuit after a dog bite, California Code of Civil Procedure 340 stipulates that you typically have two years from the date of the incident to do so.
+There are a few exceptions to this, but injury lawyers generally advise clients to file claims within the statutory time limits to protect their right to seek compensation.

 Does California Follow The One-Bite Rule?